v-soundararajan/apache-jmeter-action/README.md

 # Apache JMeter Github Action

 This action runs a JMeter performance test using a given JMX test file.
-It will output a log file and a results file.
+It will output a log file and results file.

 ## Inputs